Safayat-Hossain-007/Safayat-Hossain-007/README.md

 <p align="left"> <a href="https://twitter.com/safayatvelo007" target="blank"><img src="https://img.shields.io/twitter/follow/safayatvelo007?logo=twitter&style=for-the-badge" alt="safayatvelo007" /></a> </p>

 - I’m currently learning **Java, python, SpringBoot, JavaScript, and Machine Learning**
 - Fact: **Whoever fights monsters should see to it that in the process he does not become a monster.
-And if you gaze long enough into an abyss, the abyss will gaze back into you.”
+And if you gaze long enough into an abyss, the abyss will gaze back into you”
  ― Friedrich Nietzsche**

 <h3 align="left">Connect with me:</h3>